 - If a student’s online/hybrid course includes a lab, the lab fees will not be assessed.

 Texas State leadership recognizes the hardships our Bobcat Community is experiencing because of COVID-19.
-This change waives more than $7 million in fees for our students.
+This change provides more than $7 million in financial relief for our students.
 As the COVID-19 situation evolves, we will continue to support students while prioritizing health and safety.
 Please visit the university Roadmap to Return for more information.

 Please direct questions about your student account to firstname.lastname@example.org or 512-245-2544.